 From minor scrapes to severe head injuries, bike accidents can lead to a wide range of injuries.
 While some injuries may be easily treated at home, others require immediate medical attention.
 Knowing when to go to the emergency department can make all the difference in your recovery.
 So, let’s take a closer look at what you need to know after a bike accident.

-When to Go to Ed After Bike Accident?
+- When to Go to the ED After Bike Accident?

 When to Go to the ED After Bike Accident?